andrevst/git-lesson/class-script.md

 GitHub lets you (and others) work together on projects.

 Finally GitHub has its own features that put the collaborative work in a hole new level.

-create a new repository
-create a new directory, open it and perform a git init to create a new git repository.

-checkout a repository
-create a working copy of a local repository by running the command git clone /path/to/repository when using a remote server, your command will be git clone username@host:/path/to/repository

-workflow
-your local repository consists of three "trees" maintained by git. the first one is your Working Directory which holds the actual files. the second one is the Index which acts as a staging area and finally the HEAD which points to the last commit you've made.